Patrice Holloway: Career

 Holloway is most noted for her work as the singing voice of Valerie in Hanna-Barbera's 1970 Josie and the Pussycats television series and on the concurrent Josie and the Pussycats album.
-Valerie was the first female African-American cartoon character to star as a television series regular (and the first of any gender also voiced by Black artists, Barbara Pariot being her speaking voice), and was nearly cut from the show by nervous executives.
-Record producer Danny Janssen demanded that Holloway—and therefore Valerie—remain in the show, as he felt her voice was necessary to produce the Jackson 5-esque bubblegum pop that H-B had requested he produce.
+Valerie was the first female African-American cartoon character to star as a television series regular (and the first of any gender also voiced by Black artists, Barbara Pariot being her speaking voice), and was nearly cut from the show until Hanna-Barbera could convince the networks and sponsors to allow more time and budget to change the production artwork from the Caucasian character of Pepper (from the original comic book).
+Record producer Danny Janssen recalled that H-B was "very nice" about it, and he only agreed to stay with the project if Patrice stayed, as he felt her voice was necessary to produce the Jackson 5-esque bubblegum pop that H-B had requested he produce.

+Valerie was added to the comic book at the same time Hanna-Barbera's TV series was in production.
+Because of this, all subsequent versions of Josie and the Pussycats, including the live-action movie, are most strongly influenced by the cartoon series.
 It is Patrice's voice that does lead on the series' theme song, "Josie and The Pussycats", amongst many other songs.

 After the first season of Josie, Holloway recorded a few solo singles, produced by Janssen, for Capitol Records.
 Neither she, nor Pussycats bandmates Cheryl Ladd and Cathy Dougher, performed the songs for the second-season, which was titled Josie and the Pussycats in Outer Space.

-Holloway died of a heart attack at the age of 55 on October 3, 2006.
+Holloway died of a heart attack at the age of 55 on October 3, 2006, in Los Angeles, California.